Reinhard Suhren: Ashore

 By his own account, Suhren managed to get himself invited to the Berghof, Hitler's home in the Obersalzberg, following the presentation of the Swords to his Knight's Cross.
 In his account, he received a call from Erich Topp who was already at the Berghof, to come and join him.
 Suhren bluntly approached Martin Bormann, Hitler's private secretary, and thanked him for the invitation to the Berghof, an invitation which had not been expressed until then.
 Bormann acknowledged, thus confirming the invitation.

 In October 1942 he left the boat and became an instructor.
 Later he served in the 27th U-boat Flotilla along with Korvettenkapitän Topp.
-During the last year of the war the newly appointed Fregattenkapitän Suhren was Führer der Unterseeboote in Norwegian waters and from September 1944 for the North Sea.
+On 27 May 1944, Dönitz appointed Suhren was Führer der Unterseeboote in Norwegian waters and from September 1944 for the North Sea.
+On 1 June, he was promoted to Fregattenkapitän.

 Later life

 Suhren was taken prisoner of war by British forces in Oslo, Norway, where he and Rösing were imprisoned in the Akershus Fortress for a year.
 Here he received news that his parents and sister committed suicide in 1945, after failing to escape from the Sudetenland.
 He was released from captivity on 12 April 1946 and traveled to Germany where he first stayed with friends in Bad Schwartau.

 Suhren had married Jutta-Beatrix and had a daughter called Beatrix, the daughter of a Luftwaffe staff officer, in 1943.
 Suhren had managed to evacuate both his wife and his mother-in-law from Danzig to Oberstdorf in the Allgäu region of the Bavarian Alps in early 1945.
 Here his wife worked at an American officer's casino where she befriended an American soldier.
 Consequently, the marriage ended in divorce.
 Suhren married his second wife Hannelore.
 The marriage produced three daughters named Katrin, Gesa and Mara.

 Suhren was asked multiple times to join the military service in the Bundeswehr, the post World War II armed forces of the Federal Republic of Germany.
 He refused, declaring that he could not serve in a navy which looked down upon all former soldiers of Wehrmacht as criminals.